Tammy Nichols

-Tammy Nichols (born February 1976) is an American politician serving as a member of the Idaho Senate for District 10.
+Tammy Nichols (born February 1976) is an American politician and speaker serving as a member of the Idaho Senate for District 10.
+She is also a co-chair of the Idaho Freedom Caucus.

 Early life and education

 Nichols was born in Boise, Idaho and graduated from Boise High School in 1994.
-In 2016, Nichols graduated from Brigham Young University–Idaho.
+In 2016, Nichols graduated in Applied Science from Brigham Young University–Idaho.